OpenEvalProject/evals/manuscripts/elife-26733/v2/manuscript.md

 Similar to NFATc2, SOX2 was also upregulated in A549 induced for cisplatin resistance (A549 CR) but on NFATc2 knockdown, SOX2 levels were repressed (Figure 6N), suggesting NFATc2/SOX2 coupling was functionally active in resistant cancer cells.
 Moreover, while NFATc2 overexpression induced cisplatin resistance of A549 cells, SOX2 silencing restored sensitivity to a level comparable to that of the control cells (Figure 6L).
 Overall, the data indicated NFATc2 induces TIC, cancer initiating phenotypes and drug resistance through upregulating SOX2 expression.

-## ALDH1A1 was a target of NFATc2/SOX2 regulation
+### ALDH1A1 was a target of NFATc2/SOX2 regulation

-We have shown NFATc2 was upregulated in ALDH
+We have shown NFATc2 was upregulated in ALDH+/CD44+-TIC, suggesting NFATc2 might regulate this TIC population (Figure 2B).
+With NFATc2 knockdown or knockout in HCC827, ALDH+/CD44+-TIC were significantly reduced (Figure 7A,B).
+Consistent changes were observed for PDCL#24 with NFATc2 knockdown (Figure 7—figure supplement 1A).
+Further, inhibition of calcineurin by CSA and FK506, respectively, also significantly reduced ALDH+/CD44+-TIC (Figure 7C).
+Conversely, in both A549 with NFATc2 overexpression and in A549 CR cells, ALDH+/CD44+-TIC proportions were increased (Figure 7D and Figure 7—figure supplement 1B).
+Breakdown analysis showed the trend of changes that were more consistent with those of the ALDH+ but not CD44+ population, suggesting ALDH might be the main target of NFATc2.

 ![Figure 7.](https://cdn.elifesciences.org/articles/26733/elife-26733-fig7-v2.jpg)

 **Figure 7.:** (A–D) Effects on ALDH+, CD44+ and ALDH+/CD44+ cell populations by flow cytometry analysis of HCC827 with NFATc2 knockdown (A), NFATc2 knockout (B), or NFATc2 inhibition by CSA or FK506 (C), and of A549 cells with NFATc2 overexpression (D).
 (E–H) Effects on ALDH1A1 mRNA expression by qPCR analysis of cancer cells with NFATc2 knockdown (E), NFATc2 inhibition by CSA or FK506 (F), NFATc2 up-regulation (G), or of A549 with induced cisplatin resistance (H).
 (I) Effects of SOX2 knockdown on ALDH+, CD44+ and ALDH+/CD44+ cell populations by flow cytometry in A549 with NFATc2-overexpression.
 (J) Expression of SOX2 and ALDH1A1 transcripts in A549 cells with NFATc2 overexpression and SOX2 knockdown.
 (K) Representative images of A549 xenografts with or without NFATc2 overexpression immunohistochemically stained for NFATc2, SOX2 and ALDH1A1, respectively.
 Scale bars, 50 µm.
 (L) Conserved SOX2 binding sequences (ATTCA) at ALDH1A1 enhancer region by ChIP-seq of PDCL#24 cells, aligned with homologous mammalian sequences and H3K27Ac peaks of A549 cells from published databases.
 (M) Detection of endogenous SOX2 binding to ALDH1A1 sites by ChIP–qPCR analysis in PDCL#24 cells.
 (N) Luciferase reporter activities at sites 1 and 2 of ALDH1A enhancer region by dual luciferase reporter assay in A549 cells with SOX2 overexpression.
 (O–P) Effects of transient ALDH1A1 suppression on A549 with upregulated NFATc2 with respect to invasion and migration (O), and cisplatin sensitivity. ##p<0.01, versus RFP_Scramble by t-test.
 (P).
 (Q) Correlation between ALDH1A1 and SOX2 expressions by IHC in human lung adenocarcinomas by χ2-test. *p<0.05, **p<0.01 versus control by t-test.
-Error bar indicates the mean ±S.D. for at least three independent replicates.DOI: http://dx.doi.org/10.7554/eLife.26733.02210.7554/eLife.26733.023Figure 7—source data 1.Figure 7A,B,I and M.DOI: http://dx.doi.org/10.7554/eLife.26733.023
+Error bar indicates the mean ±S.D. for at least three independent replicates.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/26733/elife-26733-fig7-figsupp1-v2.jpg)

 **Figure 7—figure supplement 1.:** (A–C) Flow cytometry analysis of ALDH/CD44 distribution in PDCL#24 cells with stable NFATc2 knockdown (A), A549 cells with NFATc2 overexpression (B), or A549CR compared to parental cells (C). *p<0.05, **p<0.01 versus control by t-test.
-Error bars indicate the mean ±SD for at least three independent replicates.DOI: http://dx.doi.org/10.7554/eLife.26733.024
+Error bars indicate the mean ±SD for at least three independent replicates.

 ![Figure 7—figure supplement 2.](https://cdn.elifesciences.org/articles/26733/elife-26733-fig7-figsupp2-v2.jpg)

-**Figure 7—figure supplement 2.:** ALDH1A1.(A) ALDH+ proportions analyzed by flow cytometry in A549 cells with NFATc2 overexpression and transient ALDH1A1 knockdown.
+**Figure 7—figure supplement 2.:** (A) ALDH+ proportions analyzed by flow cytometry in A549 cells with NFATc2 overexpression and transient ALDH1A1 knockdown.
 (B) mRNA level of ALDH1A1 analyzed by qPCR in HCC827 cells with NFATc2 knockout.
 (C) Luciferase reporter activities for site1 and 2 of A549 cells with or without NFATc2 overexpression. **p<0.01 versus control by t-test.
-Error bars indicate the mean ±SD for at least three independent replicates.DOI: http://dx.doi.org/10.7554/eLife.26733.025
+Error bars indicate the mean ±SD for at least three independent replicates.

 ![Figure 7—figure supplement 3.](https://cdn.elifesciences.org/articles/26733/elife-26733-fig7-figsupp3-v2.jpg)

 **Figure 7—figure supplement 3.:** Analysis of ALDH1A1 expression by qPCR in A549 cells with ectopic NFATc2 expression and ALDH1A1 knockdown. **p<0.01 versus control by t-test.
-Error bar indicates the mean ±S.D. for 3 replicates.DOI: http://dx.doi.org/10.7554/eLife.26733.026
+Error bar indicates the mean ±S.D. for 3 replicates.

 ![Figure 7—figure supplement 4.](https://cdn.elifesciences.org/articles/26733/elife-26733-fig7-figsupp4-v2.jpg)

-**Figure 7—figure supplement 4.:** Expressions of total β-catenin, active β-catenin (non-phosphorylated), and phosphorylated β-catenin (p-β-catenin) analyzed by immunoblot in A549 with or without NFATc2 overexpression and SOX2 knockdown.DOI: http://dx.doi.org/10.7554/eLife.26733.027
+**Figure 7—figure supplement 4.:** Expressions of total β-catenin, active β-catenin (non-phosphorylated), and phosphorylated β-catenin (p-β-catenin) analyzed by immunoblot in A549 with or without NFATc2 overexpression and SOX2 knockdown.

 ALDH1A1 is the most frequent and important ALDH isozyme reported in lung cancer TIC (Ucar et al., 2009; Tomita et al., 2016).
 Although ALDH1 is marketed as the major subtype contributing to ALDH activities detected by the ALDEFLUORTM assay, cross-reactivity with other isoforms cannot be excluded.
 Hence, to explore the part contributed by ALDH1A1, we abrogated ALDH1A1 in A549 engineered to overexpress NFATc2, which led to significantly suppressed aldefluor activities (Figure 7—figure supplement 2A).
 ALDH1A1 expression was suppressed in NFATc2 knockdown or knockout cells, as well as in cells treated with CSA or FK506, respectively (Figure 7E–F, Figure 7—figure supplement 2B).
 Conversely, ALDH1A1 was up-regulated in NFATc2 overexpressing cells and A549 CR cells (Figure 7G–H), indicating NFATc2 regulates ALDH1A1 expression which contributes to the majority of ALDH positivity in ALDH+/CD44+-TIC.